AdventHealth Palm Coast: Manhunt

 On July 28, 2024, a prisoner was taken to AdventHealth Palm Coast for treatment for an injury by the police (the injury was faked by the prisoner), the inmate later escaped from the hospital.
 This caused AdventHealth Palm Coast to go on lockdown for the safety of its employees and patients.
 Seven hours later the prisoner was arrested by the police.

 Services

 In early April 2012, it became the first hospital in Florida to offer Third Eye colonoscopy.

 Charity giving

 In early August 2017, Florida Hospital Flagler, donated stationery and medical supplies to the Jewish Federation of Volusia and Flagler County.

 Hurricane evacuation

-In October 5, 2016, the hospital was evacuated due to Hurricane Matthew.
-The hospital's patients were moved by ambulance to other Florida Hospital facilities.
+On October 5, 2016, Florida Hospital Flagler was evacuated due to Hurricane Matthew, it moved patients by ambulance to other Florida Hospital facilities.

-Award
+Off campus facilities

+In July 2011, Florida Hospital Flagler purchased 3 acre in the Cobblestone Village located by Golden Corral.
+On September 28, it had a groundbreaking for the 34000 sqfoot Florida Hospital Flagler Medical Plaza.
+On July 10, 2012, the outpatient clinic opened for $15 million.

+On August 2, 2024, AdventHealth Palm Coast purchased 11.04 acres for $5.7 million in St. Augustine, Florida, on Florida State Road 207 and 1.6 mi northeast of Interstate 95.

+On March 25, 2025, there was a groundbreaking for a 12-bed emergency department on the site.
+On July 13, 2026, the 16116 sqfoot AdventHealth Treaty Oaks ER opened for $20 million, it was built by Robins & Morton and designed by HuntonBrady Architects.

+Awards and recognitions

-In late December 2011, the hospital became the first in Florida to receive the HIMSS Analytics Stage 7 Award for its electronic health record.
+In late December 2011, Florida Hospital Flagler became the first in Florida to receive the HIMSS Analytics Stage 7 Award for its electronic health record.

+The hospital received a grade A from The Leapfrog Group from fall 2013 to spring 2015, it received a grade B in November 2016 and spring 2017.